 Making Family Goals Together

-Moms, Dads, teachers at Premier Academy Omaha, Nebraska and other family members that interact with the children can all come together and make group goals.
+Moms, Dads, teachers, and other family members that interact with the children can all come together and make group goals.
 Group goals for families are a real bonding experience and can highlight how a family works to support each other throughout the year.

 Often family New Year’s goals focus on helping each other, spending more time together, or perhaps everyone agreeing to help out at a local charity or community organization.